It's Time! Signs of Going Into Labor

 There are several symptoms that will let you know you're going into or are already in labor.
 Some are not quite noticeable and some women won't even experience some of these symptoms.
 Here are the major symptoms according to the American Pregnancy Association.

 This is the most common and certain symptom of labor.
 At this stage, contractions will most likely not be Braxton Hicks.
-This contractions will be at irregular intervals, feel like they come from the front, and may stop by simply chaining your position.
+Those contractions will be at irregular intervals, feel like they come from the front, and may stop by simply chaining your position.
 Real labor contractions should feel more intense and occur at regular intervals.
+"If you have intense pain that comes and goes, those are probably contractions," says Dr. John Thoppil, an OB/GYN at River Place OB/GYN in Austin, Texas.
+"Labor starts with waves of pain anywhere in the torso.
+Some people can feel it more in the lower back."
 However, there are many woman who do not have regularly occurring contractions.
 Mine did not occur at regular intervals.
 However, I knew it was time to deliver as they were intense and rapid.
 These are known as progressive contractions because they will occur longer and closer together as you get closer to delivery.
 They feel like they start at the back and move to the front.
 A doula would be able to assist with relaxing you during these contractions.
 You can read this article on telling the difference between Braxton Hicks and real contractions.

 Ruptured Membrane/Water Breaking